-Since the 15th Century, many monarchs of Scotland have used the unicorn in their coat of arms.
-Kings favored the mythical beast because they considered it to be the best representation of power.
+Since the 15th century, many monarchs of Scotland have used the unicorn in their coat of arms.
+Kings favoured the mythical beast because they considered it to be the best representation of power.

 In fact, unicorns were believed to be so strong that only Kings and virgin maidens could keep them captive.
-Kings were able to do this due to their divine right to ruler-ship and virgins are as pure and innocent as the unicorns themselves.
+Kings were able to do this due to their divine right to rule.
+Virgins were considered as pure and innocent as the unicorns themselves.

 The British coat of arms depicts a unicorn and a lion flanking a shield.
-The lion is the national animal of England, and the unicorn represents Scotland; both of which are part of the British empire.
-It’s said the lion is the unicorn’s arch nemesis.
+The lion is the national animal of England, and the unicorn represents Scotland’s national animal; both of which are part of the British empire.
+It’s said that the lion is the unicorn’s arch-nemesis.
 Moreover, the unicorn is undefeatable.

 Yes, National Unicorn Day is a thing - it’s celebrated on 9th April in a variety of ways.

 While many people are happy to simply don their favourite sparkly horned headband, Scotland has been known to take a more reverent approach.
+It’s their national animal after all.
 On Unicorn Day in 2017, artist Woody Fox created a seven-foot sculpture of a unicorn made from willow for Crawick Multiverse in Dumfries and Galloway.

-The HMS Unicorn is a ship which resides in the Port of Dundee.
+The HMS Unicorn is a ship which resides in the Port of Dundee, on the east coast of Scotland.
 It was launched in 1824 and is one of the six oldest ships in existence in the world.
 What makes this ship magical?
 The majestic unicorn figurehead at its prow, of course!
-It’s a symbol of the Scots navy, and many Scottish naval ships have used the same name over the years.
+It’s a symbol of the Scots’ navy.
+Since then many Scottish naval ships have used the same name over the years.

-The unicorn’s horn, also known as an alicorn, was believed to have many healing properties, particularly in the 17th century.
+The unicorn’s horn, also known as an alicorn, was believed to have many healing properties.
+This was particularly true in the 17th century.
 Many apothecaries would claim to stock powdered unicorn horn (which was usually walrus ivory or rhino horn).
-Recipes that included unicorns’ horns were said to cure a range of illnesses such as boils and the plague.
-Only the wealthy could afford alicorn; as unicorns were so ‘rare,’ even a pinch of it powdered was incredibly expensive to purchase.
+Recipes that included the Scottish national animal’s horns were said to cure a range of illnesses such as boils and the plague.
+Only the wealthy could afford alicorn; as unicorns were so ‘rare,’ even a pinch of its powder was incredibly expensive to purchase.

-The unicorn and the kelpie are integral to Scottish folklore, and both are horse-like, with subtle differences.
+The unicorn and the kelpie are integral to Scottish folklore.
+They both are horse-like, with subtle differences.
 A unicorn is land-based with a single horn upon its head.
-A kelpie is an evil water-spirit which haunts Scotland’s lochs.
+A kelpie is an evil water spirit which haunts Scotland’s lochs.
 While it usually takes on the shape of a horse, the kelpie can also pose as a human.

 The best place to see kelpies is in Falkirk, where Andy Scott’s giant metal sculptures meet Scotland’s dramatic skyline.
 The Rabbie’s 1-day tour to Loch Lomond National Park, Kelpies and Stirling Castle (departing from Edinburgh) stops in at this incredible monument.